On tour in The Beatles vans...

 own cars to travel around in, with just the band’s gear being transported in

-the Commer van.
+the Thames van.
 I am quite certain that they arrived in two separate cars for

 their first Worcester concert, possibly Paul and Ringo’s Fords.
 Paul owned a